 The femoral nerve is one of the major peripheral nerves of the lower limb.

-In this article, we shall look at the anatomy of the femoral nerve – its anatomical course, motor and sensory functions, and any clinical relevance.
+In this article, we shall look at the anatomy of the femoral nerve – its anatomical course, functions, and clinical correlations.

 The femoral nerve is the largest branch of the lumbar plexus.
-It is derived from the nerve roots L2 – L4.
+It is derived from the anterior rami of nerve roots L2, L3 and L4.

-The femoral nerve supplies some of the muscles of the anterior thigh
+The femoral nerve supplies the muscles of the anterior thigh:

 - Pectineus – adducts and flexes the thigh, assists with medial rotation of the thigh.